energywebfoundation/ew-origin-frontend/Readme.md

 ## Docker

 ### ew-origin
-In order to build the Docker container and run it, the ew-origin repository needs be next to ew-origin-frontend. (`../ew-origin` from this location)
+In order to build the Docker container and run it, the ew-origin repository needs be next to ew-origin-frontend. (`../ew-origin` from this location).

+### compose
+Run `docker-compose up` to pull and build all necessary images.
+The compose file includes kong, and konga to configure the routes.